Three years ago, an officer was filmed beating up a handcuffed Black man. Now, he’s the police chief.

 Some city residents expressed concerns about his history, prompting two public meetings over his possible appointment.

-As a lower-ranking police officer, Bergeron had allegedly tried to convince a college student from suing one of his fraternity brothers for rape, according to the newspaper, before the woman killed herself two months later.
-(Bergeron said he “didn’t have anything to do with it,” although the suit was later settled.)
+As a lower-ranking police officer, Bergeron was accused in a civil suit of harassing a woman to drop rape charges against one of his fraternity brothers college, according to the newspaper, before the woman killed herself two months later.
+(Bergeron said he “didn’t have anything to do with it,” and the suit was later settled.)

 In addition, a shortened, 30-second clip of the incident involving Ratliff had also been circulating around social media, and some residents who viewed it at the public meeting said they were “disturbed.”